System (The Bear): Plot

-After having a dream where he releases a caged bear in the streets, Carmen "Carmy" Berzatto goes to his job at The Original Beef of Chicagoland sandwich shop, which belonged to his brother Michael until his recent death.
+After having a dream where he releases a caged bear from a cage on the Clark Street Bridge, Carmen "Carmy" Berzatto goes to his job at The Original Beef of Chicagoland sandwich shop, which had been opened by his absentee father and owned by Carmy's older brother Michael until his death several weeks ago.
 Having returned to his hometown of Chicago, Carmy finds it difficult to run the place, particularly over receiving shipment and due payments.
+He sells denim jackets from his collection and collects quarters from the shop's arcade games to make ends meet.

 Carmy operates the shop with Michael's best friend, manager Richard "Richie" Jerimovich; baker Marcus Brooks; cooks Tina Marrero and Ebraheim; and handyman Neil Fak.
 He interviews a new applicant, chef Sydney Adamu.
 She has experience, having trained at the Culinary Institute of America, and admires Carmy's career achievements, which includes the James Beard Foundation Award, and wants the job as The Beef is her father's favorite restaurant.
 Carmy hires her, although he does not disclose why he is working at the Beef.

-As Carmy tries to control the environment, the stubborn staff resist Carmy's efforts to modernize the restaurant.
+As Carmy tries to improve the shop, the stubborn staff resist his efforts to modernize the restaurant.
 While having lunch, Carmy goes outside to control a crowd that gathered to play for an arcade game in the shop.
 When the scene soon escalates, Richie goes outside and fires a gun in the air to control the crowd.
-After getting back to the shop, Richie reminds Carmy that he has no idea how the shop works and that he must adhere to their standards instead.
-As he tries to open a can of tomatoes for spaghetti, Carmy begins to feel uneasy and instead drops it in the trash.
+After getting back to the shop, Richie reminds Carmy that he has no idea how the shop works and that he must adhere to their "system" instead.
+As he tries to open a can of tomatoes for the shop's spaghetti dish that he doesn't want to make, Carmy instead drops it in the trash.